threefoldtech/zos/specs/network/Gateway_Container.md

   - A Public namespace is created for instantiating the Wireguard interfaces that get sent into the ExitPoint
   - A Gateway Namespace (GW) is created (if it doesn't already exist) and the first route to that TN is added (the prefix of the Network Resource of that ExitPoint)
 - The ExitPoint has a veth pair with one end into the Exitpoint and the other in the GW.
-- Every time a TN is updated having a new NR, the GW updates it's routing table so that the new prefixpoints to the ExitPoint (which handles the routing for the TNs)
+- Every time a TN is updated having a new NR, the GW updates it's routing table so that the new prefix points to the ExitPoint (which handles the routing for the TNs)
-- In a later stage we'll define the GW as an NS with route-leaking VRFs per TN, so that we can forego having to maintain a routing/forwarding filter for the TNs.
+- In a later stage we'll define the GW as an NS with route-leaking VRFs per TN, so that we can forego having to maintain a routing/forwarding filter/firewall for the TNs.

 TODO: figure out how we can update routing tables when NRs get removed from a TN as easily as possible (provisioning is easy, things get a lot more hairy when removing items)